Baojun 310

-The Baojun 310 is a subcompact hatchback produced by SAIC-GM-Wuling through the Baojun brand.
+The Baojun 310 is a subcompact car produced by SAIC-GM-Wuling through the Baojun brand.
 It is currently one of China's lowest priced cars with an official list price of around 37800 RMB (~US$5,900) for 1.2L 5MT and 51800 RMB for 1.5L 5AT (~US$8,100).

 Overview

-The Baojun 310 was launched on 2016 Beijing Auto Show and commenced production in September 2016.
+The Baojun 310 was launched at the 2016 Beijing Auto Show and commenced production in September 2016.
 The 310 is based on the same platform as the Chevrolet Sail, which is manufactured in China by the Shanghai-GM joint venture.
 Price ranges from 36.800 yuan to 60.800 yuan.

 The Baojun 310 interior features a high-resolution 8-inch LCD display with GPS navigation system and Bluetooth, cruise control, four airbags, ISOFIX child safety seat mountings, power sunroof and 18 extra storage spaces.
 The 310 also has heated side mirrors, rearview camera, and ABS.